oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 - Milestone 1: The new UI correctly shows all platform parameters and feature flags, and their correct value and sync statuses.

 - Milestone 2: The new screen fully supports overriding various platform parameters and feature flag values.
-This includes demonstrating both overriding user flows in the new UI, and showing the value changes correctly take effect in the app after a prompted (and accepted) app restart.
+This includes demonstrating the user flows for overriding feature flags and overriding platform parameters in the new UI, and showing that the value changes correctly take effect in the app after a prompted (and accepted) app restart.
+Double check that force downloading remote parameters works, and that device rotations don't result in temporary UI state being lost.
 </details>

 ### 4.3.
-Android lint infrastructure & fixes
+Android lint infrastructure and fixes

 **Project Description:**